diogo-santos302/connect4/README.md

 The server will wait for two clients to connect.

 ## Start the Clients:
 Each client represents a player in the game.
-On two separate terminals or machines, run:
+On two separate terminals, run:

 ```
 ./bin/client